djalbat/yapp/README.md

 renderStyle(firaCodeStyle); // Only needed for FiraCode support.
 ```
-Note that the previous `renderYappStyles()` function has been replaced with the `renderStyles()` and `renderStyle()` functions, and that these are from the [Easy with Style](https://github.com/djalbat/easy-with-style) package.
+So if you are invoking Yapp by way of JSX and do not want FiraCode support, for example, you need only to specifically render the syntax styles.
+Note that the `renderStyles()` and `renderStyle()` functions are now being employed, available via the [Easy with Style](https://github.com/djalbat/easy-with-style) package.

-The remainder of this section explains how to override the default and syntax styles.
+The remainder of this section shows how to override the default and syntax styles.
 FiraCode is dealt with separately in its own section further on.

 The default style looks like this: